-The Zamzama Exploration License has been converted to the Petroleum Policy 2012 and therefore, any gas sales from future discoveries in the Zamzama Exploration License will be entitled to gas pricing under the Petroleum Policy 2012.
+The Zamzama North Exploration License has been converted to the Petroleum Policy 2012 and therefore, any gas sales from future discoveries in the Zamzama North Exploration License will be entitled to gas pricing under the Petroleum Policy 2012.

-The Zamzama Exploration License reached the end of its initial term on December 14, 2011.
+The Zamzama North Exploration License reached the end of its initial term on December 14, 2011.
 On February 22, 2016, the DGPC issued a notice to the operator for the fulfillment of outstanding work obligations stipulated in the Zamzama North PCA within a period of 60 days.
 The joint venture partners are pursuing the matter with the DGPC.

-On May 20, 2016, the DGPC issued a Show Cause Notice to the operator to explain within a period of 30 days from the issuance of this notice, as to why the Zamzama Exploration License and the Zamzama North PCA may not be revoked.
+On May 20, 2016, the DGPC issued a Show Cause Notice to the operator to explain within a period of 30 days from the issuance of the notice, as to why the Zamzama North Exploration License and the Zamzama North PCA may not be revoked.
 The operator and joint venture partners are pursuing the matter with the DGPC.

-Spud has incurred \$863,838 of capital expenditures related to the Zamzama Exploration License to date, of which \$nil was incurred in the fiscal year 2017.
+Spud has incurred \$871,168 of capital expenditures related to the Zamzama North Exploration License to date, of which \$7,330 were incurred in the fiscal year 2018.